1. Language and Speakers

 1.2.1 Linguistic classification

 Belonging to the Pama-Nyungan family, Mirniny is a language that has proved difficult to classify.
 It was originally placed within the Western Desert (Wati) family of languages, but this was later shown to be inaccurate.
 Von Brandenstein included the language, along with Ngadju and Kaalamaya, in the Dundas District Dialect, whereas O’Grady placed it within the Mirniny subgroup.
-O’Grady and Voegelin and Voegelin classed Karlaku and Mirniny to be dialects of the same language, named East and west Mirniny (as cited in Thieberger, 1993).
-However these labels are avoided by the Goldfields Aboriginal Language Centre (GALCAC) because they are not consistent with how speakers identify.
+O’Grady and Voegelin and Voegelin classed Karlaku and Mirniny to be dialects of the same language, named East and West Mirniny (in Thieberger, 1993).
+However these labels are avoided by GALCAC because they are not consistent with how speakers identify.
 Researchers at GALCAC have found the language groups named as part of this family instead prefer to be known by their individual language names (Hanson, 2017).
+As such, these individual labels will be used by GALCAC linguists, until such time as research can provide more accurate group names.
+Readers can expect to find these terms used throughout this document, for reasons just explained.

 O’Grady, Voegelin and Voegelin (1966): Mirning.